brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 > Wherever an invocation of `foo` is used, we must be able to replace it
 > by an invocation of `bar`.

-This especially makes sense in an OO language where these functions are no standalone entities in your code, but rather parts of a class, which represents a type itself.
+This especially makes sense in an OO language where a function is no standalone entity in your code, but rather part of a class, which represents a type itself.

-The conclusion for the argument list is that, in order to keep your language type-safe, it may not allow for child implementations to make the method signature more specific, as it breaks the promises gave by the parent.
+In order to keep a system type-safe, it may not allow children to make the parameter types more specific.
+This breaks the promises given by the parent.

 However, take a look at the following definition: